OctopusDeploy/docs/docs/deployment-process/releases/automatic-release-creation.md

 - Choose the channel that will be used most commonly for automatically creating releases, and create releases manually for the other channels
 - Try creating some releases manually for the selected channel to make sure it works as expected

-## Automatically creating pre-releases {#AutomaticReleaseCreation-Automaticallycreatingpre-releases}
+## Automatically Creating Pre-releases {#AutomaticReleaseCreation-Automaticallycreatingpre-releases}

 When you push a package to your trigger step, Octopus will look for the latest available package for all other steps **excluding pre-release packages by default** - see [this thread](http://help.octopusdeploy.com/discussions/problems/35401) for background.